Kjain2021/LCA/Lowest_Common_Ancestor/LCA.md

 There are a few assumptions on which the implementation is based:
 1. Each node is unique.
 2. The nodes for which we are searching the LCA, are unique and exist in the tree.

+The DAG implementation has been done in Python.
+So, please look at the python files.